lih/WiQEE/README.md

 ### Integration with GitHub Pages

-This WiQEE comes equipped with a fully-functional Travis CI configuration that builds all commits committed on the `master` branch, and uploads them to GitHub Pages.
+This WiQEE comes equipped with a fully-functional Travis CI configuration that automatically builds all commits pushed on the `master` branch, and uploads them to GitHub Pages.

 In short, if you want to host your own version of this WiQEE on GitHub, all you have to do is :

   - fork this project on GitHub
-  - enable GitHub Pages on the branch called `gh-pages` in the settings page
+  - enable GitHub Pages on the branch called `gh-pages` in the settings page of your fork
   - log into [Travis CI] with your GitHub account, and enable the service for your newly-forked repository (it should be automatically detected by Travis).